NZ egalitarianism ditched, poverty entrenched and mega wealth thrives

 Crown entity board directors to get fee increases of around 80%.
 The median fee payment will go up from

-When the COVID 19 lockdowns occurred there were a number of jobs that were seen as essential to maintain core basic services and keep our country functioning at lowest possible level.
+When the COVID 19 lockdowns occurred there were a number of jobs that were seen as essential to maintain core services and keep our country functioning.
 Those jobs included a high percentage of our lowest wage workers:

-Aged care workers, supermarket workers, farm labourers, food processing and packaging workers, animal and welfare services, orchard workers, truck drivers, wharfies, truck drivers, postal and courier workers, rubbish and recycling collectors, volunteer fire fighters...Most earned well beneath the living wage.
+Aged care workers, supermarket workers, farm labourers, food processing and packaging workers, animal and welfare services, orchard workers, truck drivers, wharfies, postal and courier workers, rubbish and recycling collectors, volunteer fire fighters...Most earned well beneath the living wage.
 The sacrifices they made regarding their own health and that of their families were considerable.
+While they were thanked for their efforts at the time, many have recently had their pay equity claims removed.

 In the 1960s: